Forever2B/CartorioEBAC/README.md

   The program has 4 basic options in its menu. (the program is in Portuguese)

-1- Registrar noems (Record information using the CPF as a basis to create a unique TXT file with the data inside)
+1- Registrar nomes (Record information using the CPF as a basis to create a unique TXT file with the data inside)

 2- Consultar nomes (Consult all the data for a specific CPF by printing on the screen)